“What’s Your Major?” This is one of the most commonly asked questions for college students.

 - If you declare or change your major late in your college career, your date of graduation may also change in order for you to complete the necessary graduation requirements for your new academic program

-Don't rush the decision and choose your major out of thin air . . .
-But don't delay learning about yourself to help in the decision making process.
+Do not rush the decision or choose your major out of thin air . . .
+But do not delay learning about yourself to help in the decision making process.

-You may find it easier to procrastinate because you are focused on completing general education requirements, but you need to realize that choosing a major is a decision you will need to make – and no one else can make it for you.
+You may find it easier to procrastinate because your focus is on completing general education requirements, but you need to realize that choosing a major is a decision you will need to make – and no one else can make it for you.

 Are there benefits to declaring my major if I’m hesitant?

 There ARE plenty of benefits to declaring a major.